hmc-cs111-fall2016/project-ideas/no-computer.md

 This project has a pretty small scope.
 There is a relatively small set of "crucial" information, and we could convert it to taps using an arbitrary map.
 The grammar would also be relatively simple.
 Both of these aspects seem like decisions we could make within an hour.
-We could then test out the code an make changes to the language as we see fit.
+We could then test out the code and make changes to the language as we see fit.
 Since the scope is so small, and we have the aid of natural communication, I don't see this as a very ambitious project.